Hill Camps, Enclosures and Forts

 It's a proud eyrie with a 360° panorama, perhaps for a grandiose lord whom everyone knew was boss.
 Even in iron age times it had a long heritage, having been a neolithic hill enclosure from at least the 3600s BCE, with its neolithic quoit just downhill from it.
 Downhill the other way is Bosullow Trehyllis, a large iron age settlement that no doubt serviced the hill camp.
 These three sites - the castle, the quoit and the village - are well worth a visit, and their history spans 4,000 years.

 On top of Trencrom Hill

-At hill camps and rounds, ancient site alignments pass sometimes to the centre, and sometimes they exactly tangent the perimeter.
+At hill camps and rounds, ancient site alignments pass sometimes through the centre, and sometimes they tangent the perimeter.
 It's difficult to say why this is so - this is common across Britain.

 Rounds are circular lowland banked enclosures, often but not always containing the remains of settlements.
 Their main use seems to have been for homesteading and as enclosed farming hamlets or granges, presumably for prosperous farmers.
 Nowadays many of them have been ploughed over, appearing as a slightly raised circular bank or crop marks, though there are also cases of roundish field hedges following the boundaries of a round.

 Some are located on quite strong alignments (such as Caergwydden Round and Faughan Round) and are definitely round in shape, suggesting sacred or geomantic thinking behind their design.
 So there is more to this than just protected farming strongholds and granges.

 Kaer Round near St Erth Praze in East Penwith is on two significant alignments connected with West Penwith, suggesting it is more than a customary round, and probably older, and in existence for more reasons than farming.